hosua/chip8/README.md

 # Issues
-The way I was unsetting pixels in SDL was horrible for performance, I need to do it a better way.

 opcode test looks like it works, but it shows OK opcodes when they aren't implemented yet too.

-None of the games work although some do display what they are supposed to.

-Key inputs are not implemented yet either, I still need to learn how to do that.

 # How to use